 - UKLO also provides a full set of answers together with a detailed marking scheme to standardise marking practices.
 The marking will be almost mechanical, but typically there are one or two questions where some judgement is needed.

-- The contact member of staff will arrange for all marks to be entered (by question and candidate) to spreadsheets provided by the school, and pass these to the UKLO central organiser.
+- The contact member of staff will arrange for all marks to be entered (by question and candidate) to spreadsheets provided by the school on the portal.

-- The dept’s help will be acknowledged on the UKLO website.
+- The department’s help will be acknowledged on the UKLO website.

 And we especially welcome any markathon photos you may have!